flashcordon/big-history/Mystères-physique.md

 pectations, but 7 Li observations lie below the BBN+WMAP prediction by a factor of three to four.
 This 4–5-σ mismatch constitutes the so-called cosmic lithium problem;
-- disparate solutions are possible.
-First, astrophysical system- atics in the observations could exist but are increasingly constrained.
-Second, nuclear physics experiments provide a wealth of well-measured cross-section data, but 7 Be destruction could be enhanced by unknown or poorly measured resonances.
-Third, physics beyond the Standard Model could alter the 7 Li abundance, although deuterium and 4 He must remain unperturbed.

 - CMB data now
 measure the cosmic baryon density, independently of BBN and with high precision.
 The CMB